fossfreedom/desktop-art/README.md

 desktop-art
 ===========

-rhythmbox v2.9x plugin to display the coverart and control rhythmbox from your desktop
+rhythmbox v2.96 and later plugin to display the coverart and control rhythmbox from your desktop

 ##GTK3 Author